rhannequin/accounting-ruby/README.md

 # Accounting

-This app is meant to help you with accounting, giving you the possibility to add expenses, debits, with tags and get some interesting data about your behaviour.
+This app is meant to help you with accounting, giving you the possibility to add expenses, with tags and get some interesting data about your behaviour.

 ## How to use it